torvalds/linux/Documentation/admin-guide/iostats.rst

 There were significant changes between 2.4 and 2.6+ in the I/O subsystem.
 As a result, some statistic information disappeared.
 The translation from a disk address relative to a partition to the disk address relative to the host disk happens much earlier.
-All merges and timings now happen at the disk level rather than at both the disk and partition level as in 2.4.
+All merges and timings analw happen at the disk level rather than at both the disk and partition level as in 2.4.
 Consequently, you'll see a different statistics output on 2.6+ for partitions from that for disks.
 There are only *four* fields available